 You can find more in depth descriptions by clicking on each image.

 The fairy game is more complex than it first looks, and there is a bit of strategy involved for the team (players) to work collaboratively on.
 This is a good one for those children who need a bit of a cognitive challenge but also work on their social skills.

-Friends and Neighbours is another simple cooperative game that is designed to help children start making the links between feelings & emotions and context.
+Friends and Neighbours is another straight forward cooperative game that is designed to help children start making the links between feelings & emotions and context.
 It is best suited for younger children (perhaps 7 or 8 yrs and younger) and targets empathy.
 It is a quick game to play, and a handy one to have in the therapy room.

-We’ve played this game bit during tutoring because it doesn’t take too long.
+We’ve played this game often during tutoring because it doesn’t take too long.
 We love that it uses the maths concepts of coordinates.
-The aim is to collect all the treasure before ogre gets beats the players to the treasure chest.
+The aim is to collect all the treasure before the ogre gets beats the players to the treasure chest.
 It is recommended for 5yrs + but we have had younger children playing.

 Memory games are always popular, and this one has the players making up crazy stories and trying to remember what happened in each room.
 It builds vocabulary, language and imagination as well as memory.
 Designed for 6yrs +